tari-project/tari/RFC/src/RFC-0110_BaseNodes.md

 In MimbleWimble, the state can be completely verified using the current [UTXO](utxo) set, the set of excess signatures (contained in the transaction kernels) and the proof-of-work.
 The full block and transaction history is not required.
 This allows base layer nodes to remove old used inputs from the [blockchain] and or the [mempool].
 [Cut-through](cut-through) happens in the [mempool] while pruning happens in the [blockchain] with already confirmed transactions.
 This will remove the inputs and outputs, but will retain the excesses  of each [transaction].

-Pruning is only for the benefit of the local base node so this is an optional, but recommended requirement as it reduces the local blockchain size.
+Pruning is only for the benefit of the local base node as it reduces the local blockchain size.
 A Base node will either run in archive mode or prune mode, if the base node is running in archive mode it should not prune.
+Pruned nodes will not be able to safely handle a sufficiently deep re-org.
+Only Archival nodes can roll back arbitrarily to handle large re-orgs, and so the network cannot run on pruned nodes alone.

 When running in pruning mode, [base node]s have the following responsibilities:

-1. SHOULD search for used outputs in old blocks when a new block is received from another [base node].
+1. MUST remove all spent outputs in it's current stored [UTXO](utxo) when a new block is received from another [base node].
-2. SHOULD apply pruning to each transaction found.